Meet the PhD Student – David Hemprich-Bennett

 12 July 2018

 In this 'Meet the Postgraduate' blog, we spoke to Ana Cecilia Híjar Islas.
 Ana, from Mexico is studying an MSc in Ecology and Evolutionary Biology in the School of Biological and Chemical Sciences (SBCS).
-She joined Queen Mary University of London in September 2017, thanks to a scholarship from the Mexican National Council for Science and Technology (CONACYT).
+She joined Queen Mary University of London in September 2017, on a scholarship from the Mexican National Council for Science and Technology (CONACYT).

 The arrival of Europeans to the Americas, beginning in the 15th century, all but wiped out the dogs that had lived alongside native people on the continent for thousands of years, according to new research led by Queen Mary University of London.